dogeduaa/uwu-programming-language/README.md

 # Features

 - print function
-- if-else statements
+- if-else statements (still working on these)
 - comments
-- variables
+- variables (dynamicly or strictly typed)
-- loops (repeat, while)
+- loops (for, while, repeat)
 - built in get function (fetches JSON from a REST API)
 - functions
 - modules